ramonaharrison/ramonaharrison.github.io/_posts/2015-03-27-wikipedia-philosophy.md

 <br>
 The first thing the above method does is check if the URL it's being passed is the URL of the Philosophy article.
 If so, it resets the counter and breaks, returning a String with the total number of links counted.

 If not, it next checks how many links have been counted so far.
 If linkCounter > 100, it resets the counter and breaks, returning a String that reports "Too far away...".
-This ensures that the program won't run forever if it can't find Philosophy, or gets stuck in a weird loop.
+This ensures that the program won't run forever if it can't find Philosophy or gets stuck in a weird loop.

 The next section is the real 'meat and potatoes'.
 Here, findPhilosophy():